 10. Be yourselves and have some damn fun!

 Smash cake in your partner’s face!
-Tickle them and whisper dirty secrets.
+Whisper all the dirty secrets.
 Get down on the dance floor like no one’s watching!
 Light sparklers and skip under the starlit sky.
 Pop bottles, take shots (after all the formal photos have been taken, of course), and make faces at your best friends.
 Enjoy the night and have the most legendary celebration ever!